LleeMcD/Election_Analysis/README.md

 - Dependencies for csv and os
 - Pseudo code to explain function and purpose

-The code scripts used for this project in the attached Python files titled PyPoll_Election_Outcome_by_Candidate.py and
+The code scripts used for this project are in the attached Python files titled:
+- PyPoll_Election_Outcome_by_Candidate.py
+  - This file contains the original code for the project.
+- PyPoll_Challenge.py.
+  - This file contains the modified code that was used to retrieve the addtional voting data at the county level

 ## Resources
 - Data Source: election_results.csv